 LGBTQ Students Abroad

 Get ready for your adventure!
-Studying abroad is an excellent opportunity to learn about world cultures as well as your own.
-As an LGBTQ student you may wish to consider some additional issues before departure.
-Preparing for what to expect in a particular country can make the difference between a wonderful experience abroad and an unpleasant one.
+Studying abroad provides an excellent opportunity to learn about world cultures as well as your own.
+As an LGBTQ student you may have additional things to consider before departure.
+Preparing for what to expect in any particular country can make the difference between a wonderful experience abroad and a more challenging one.

 You may already identify as a lesbian, gay, bisexual, trans*, or queer student, or you may still be exploring your identity.
-In either case, you will find that the social climate, laws, and personal interactions of other cultures will often differ from the U.S. While researching study abroad programs and preparing for departure, it is important to reflect on the culturally based ideas and definitions of gender identity/expression and sexual identity.
-Consider carefully how your identity as a LGBTQ person may influence your relationships with host nationals, your cultural adjustment, and your overall education abroad experience.
+In either case, you will find that the social climate, laws, and personal interactions of other cultures will often differ from the U.S. In preparing for departure, all students should reflect on cultural ideas of gender identity/expression and sexual identity both in the U.S. and in the host country.
+Consider carefully how your identity as a LGBTQ person coming from the U.S. may influence your relationships with host nationals, your cultural adjustment, and your overall education abroad experience.

 Learning More about Your Host Country Before You Depart